 (This is a guest post from Nellie Akalp, Founder and CEO of Corpnet)

-Buying a franchise, whether it’s a restaurant or a bed bug removal service, is one of the most popular and fastest ways to start a business.
+Buying a franchise, whether it’s a restaurant or a direct mail marketing business, franchising is one of the most popular and fastest ways to start a business.
 Buying a franchise gets you up and running with a proven model, support from the franchisor, and a clear-cut marketing plan to bring in new customers.

 But along with the excitement of becoming a franchisee, there are a few risks as well.
 When you start as a franchisee, you need to make sure to protect yourself from the potential liabilities that go with running a franchise.